eugesol/eugesol/README.md

-### Hi 👋
+### Hi :first_quarter_moon_with_face:
 I'm Eugenia, welcome to my github where most of my code lives.
-Feel free to have a look around :first_quarter_moon_with_face: :star:
+Feel free to have a look around  :star:

 - :pig: I’m currently working on a webstite for Atlanta Animal Activists :feet: https://github.com/santu14/Atlanta-Animal-Activists